Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

    * The second solution is to use the generic Paraview output of `exaDEM` by adding the orientation field and the homethety field (optional).
 Then, it's possible to associate a mesh with each point, such as an `octahedron.vtk` file generated by `read_shape_file`, to each point by associating it with a size (`field::homothety`) and a quaternion (`field::orient`).

 .. note::
-  Only the default behavior when the `config_polyhedra.msp file` is used, is the option 2 that offers more possibilities.
+  Only the default behavior when the `config_polyhedra.msp file` is used is the option 2 that offers more possibilities.
 In addition, it is important to note that paraview does not include the layer of shape->radius size, i.e. faces are displayed according to the vertex centers.

 * Option 1: `write_paraview_generic`